-Ariel Chu is a writer, editor, and Creative Writing/Literature PhD candidate at the University of Southern California.
-Contact her at email@example.com.
+Ariel Chu is a writer, editor, and Creative Writing/Literature PhD student at the University of Southern California.
+Contact her at firstname.lastname@example.org.

 “Jenny’s six feet under, getting eaten by mushrooms.
 Three months before she died, she told our parents to scrap their funeral plans.
 She’d found a biodegradable shroud on the Internet, infused with fungus that could decompose flesh.
 She wanted to be buried in that thing, sans coffin, sans fanfare.”